BenjaminNavarro/vrep_remote_api_shm/README.md

 # vrep_remote_api_shm
 This version of the V-REP remote API enables the shared memory based communication for Windows and POSIX platforms.
-For now, only Linux and Windows 10 have been tested.
-Tests on other platforms will come soon.
+Tests have been conducted on Windows, macOS and Linux.

 # Why using shared memory
 In one word: speed.
 The original method uses a TCP connection between the client (your program) and the server (V-REP).